iftechfoundation/twine-cookbook/typewriter/harlowe/harlowe_typewriter.md

 "Typewriter Effect" demonstrates how to create a delayed character-by-character effect.
 In Harlowe, this is achieved using the *[(live:)](https://twine2.neocities.org/#macro_live)* macro for delayed showing and the *[(append:)](https://twine2.neocities.org/#macro_append)* macro to append text to a hook.

+<div class="alertbox information"><strong>Note:</strong> Additional Harlowe code will not be run within the $typewriterText variable and will all be printed as-is.
+This code can only be used once per passage.</div>

 ## Live Example

 <section>